techidaily/site-ai-voice-clone/source/_posts/coqui-voice-cloning-the-ultimate-solution-to-streamline-audio-content.md

 ## Part 2: Success Case with Live Online Shopping 1: Samsung Live Stream

- With the help[of Smartzer’s Interactive Video Platform](https://www.smartzer.com/shoppable-livestream-video) , Samsung Panama delivered highly successful live video shopping for its customers.
+ With the help [of Smartzer’s Interactive Video Platform](https://www.smartzer.com/shoppable-livestream-video) , Samsung Panama delivered highly successful live video shopping for its customers.
 The shoppable livestream featured exclusive, event-based discount deals for the customers.
 During the livestream shopping experience, sales representatives from Samsung would demonstrate various products to hundreds of viewers.
 At the same time, customers would communicate with the host through a chatbot using their nicknames.

 ![samsung live shop](https://images.wondershare.com/virbo/article/live-shopping-success-secrets-unveiling-strategies-from-real-case-studies-2.jpg)